 Where the SMETS1 CHF requires a Cyclic Redundancy Check (CRC) (with the meaning given by the ZigBee Alliance) to be present in the Install Code (with the meaning given by the ZigBee Alliance), the S1SP shall calculate the CRC from the InstallCode (with its DUIS meaning) and append to the InstallCode sending the resulting value to the Device.

-Where the RequestType (with its DUIS meaning) is Remove, and the target Device is a SMETS1 ESME, S1SP shall create a SMETS1 Response indicating failure and shall take no further action.Read Firmware Version (SRV 11.2)
+Where the RequestType (with its DUIS meaning) is Remove, and the target Device is a SMETS1 ESME, S1SP shall create a SMETS1 Response indicating failure and shall take no further action.

+Where the SMETS1 CHF only supports a JoinTimePeriod (with its DUIS meaning) in whole minutes then the S1SP shall round down the provided JoinTimePeriod (with its DUIS meaning) to the nearest whole number of minutes and instruct the Device accordingly.

+Where the SMETS1 CHF only supports a JoinTimePeriod (with its DUIS meaning) in whole minutes and the JoinTimePeriod (with its DUIS meaning) specified is less than 60 seconds, the S1SP shall return a SMETS1 Response indicating failure and take no further action.

+Update Firmware (SRV11.1)

+For any Device listed in this service request the S1SP shall not action the instruction in relation to that Device if an Activate Firmware Service Request for that Device is currently being processed.
+The DCC shall send an alert notifying the sender of the Service Request that the instruction has been discarded for the Device in question.

+Read Firmware Version (SRV 11.2)

 This section intentionally left blank